 When you’re forced to sit all day for work, it can be easy to forget what it feels like to have a healthy, high-functioning body.
 At Bomberg Chiropractic, our goal is to help you remember!

 If you’ve been struggling with chronic back pain or neck pain, headaches, tingling extremities, or other physical issues associated with excessive sitting, our team is here to help.
-To learn more about our wide variety of chiropractic services or to schedule an appointment, give our team a call at 763-450-1755.
+To learn more about our wide variety of chiropractic services or to schedule an appointment, give our office a call at 763-450-1755.

 You can also contact us online with any questions or concerns, and a member of our team will reach out to you promptly!